 Mount Sinai Robotic Surgery Training Center

 The da Vinci surgical system is a sophisticated robotic platform designed to expand the surgeon’s capabilities and offer a state-of-the-art minimally invasive option for complex general surgical oncology procedures.
-Fellows are welcomed to visit the Annenberg Building, OR room 17 to practice on the da Vinci Robot Simulation.
+Fellows have access to the da Vinci Robot Simulator and are expected to complete our robotics curriculum and achieve certification of da Vinci training during their fellowship.